-- One of the faculty members has helped establish and directs Augustana's participation in the prestigious summer internship program with the Texas Medical Center -- one of the nation's top two cancer research hospitals-located at Rice University in Houston, Texas.
-Students in any field who are interested in any aspect of health care may apply for the internships; these can be established in clinical or research medicine, any area of allied health, human resources, pastoral care or clinical ethics.
+- One of the faculty members has helped establish and directs Augustana's participation in the prestigious summer internship program with the Texas Medical Center, including placements at Baylor College of Medicine and M.D.Anderson Cancer Research Center.
+Students in any field who are interested in any aspect of health care may apply for the internships; these can be established in many areas including clinical or research medicine, any area of allied health, human resources, pastoral care or clinical ethics.

 Students of philosophy often pursue graduate studies in philosophy or use their background as good preparation for careers in law, journalism, the ministry or education.
 Augustana's philosophy alumni have gone on to advanced study in some of the best institutions in the country, including Yale Law School, Harvard Law School, Notre Dame, the University of Wisconsin-Madison, Indiana University and Princeton Theological Seminary.

 Ebony Allen '15, Philosophy, Ethics, Political Science and Women and Gender Studies:

 "When I first entered college, philosophy was not on my list of classes to take.
 However, sophomore year that all turned around.
 My first philosophy course was Social Ethics and from there I fell in love with the discipline.
 Growing up, I questioned everything around me, always wanting to know "why" or "how" things are the way they are and questioning whether everything I knew was for certain.
 Philosophy has helped me explore those same questions I had as a child and that I still have today.
 Philosophy has nurtured my understanding of life and above all has taught me to not only question everything, but to support all of my claims.
 For those reasons, I cannot be happier with what I have gained from Philosophy."